sathishc/todolist/README.md

  Until now we have just provisioned backend and connected from a local front-end.
 Now we will host the front-end using Amplify.

- Use the command `amplify add hosting` and follow the steps
+ From the project root, run the command `amplify add hosting` and follow the steps

  ```
  Select Hosting with Amplify Console